Ardem/yii-coding-standard/README.md

-Yii2 Framework PHP CodeSniffer Coding Standard
+Yii Framework PHP CodeSniffer Coding Standard
 ==============================================

 !!!
 Alpha version.
 Don't use it in production !!!